longhorn/website/content/docs/1.1.0/references/settings.md

 #### Custom mkfs.ext4 parameters

 Allows setting additional filesystem creation parameters for ext4.
 For older host kernels it might be necessary to disable the optional ext4 metadata_csum feature by specifying `-O ^64bit,^metadata_csum`.

+#### Disable Revision Counter

+Allows engine controller and engine replica to disable revision counter file update for every data write.
+This improves the data path performance.
+See [Revision Counter](../../advanced-resources/deploy/revision_counter) for details.

 ### Backups